 Thank you for your interest in doing business with Better Housing Coalition (BHC).
-BHC is committed to providing job training, employment, and contracting opportunities for low- or very-low income residents in connection with BHC developments in their neighborhoods.
-Our funding sources often trigger Section 3 compliance requirements as well.
+BHC is committed to providing contracting opportunities that may provide employment and training for residents in the neighborhoods we build in.
+See below for current contract opportunities.

-While not every contractor, general or sub, needs to be Section 3-certified themselves, you must be willing to make best efforts to work with us to make opportunities available to certified businesses and individuals.
+State and Federal funding sources often trigger Section 3 compliance requirements.
+While not every contractor needs to be Section 3-certified themselves, you must be willing to make best efforts to work with us to make opportunities available to qualified businesses and individuals.
+Read below for more information about Section 3, and how to take advantage of current opportunities.

 Section 3 Q&A